rfennell/AzurePipelines/Extensions/GenerateReleaseNotes/readme.md

 2.2 - PR from @gregpakes - Made generate markdown available as output variablefrom 2.3 - PR from @yermax - Fixed bug that defaultcreds not being passed to all functions
-      Fixed bug that only first line of generate markdown available in output variable
+      Fixed bug that only first line of generate markdown available in output variable 2.4 - Added extra error traps to handle lookups on deleted builds

 This task generates a markdown release notes file based on a template passed into the tool.
 The output report being something like the following: